SquadGames/Squad-Prototype/contracts/AutoBond.md

 ### createBond

-Create a new bond.
-The bondId is intended to uniquely identify the license that the bond represents
+Create a new curved bond.

 ```
 function createBond(